cosmos/sdk-tutorials/nameservice/tutorial/20-build-run.md

 git clone https://github.com/cosmos/sdk-tutorials.git
 cd sdk-tutorials
 cd nameservice/nameservice
-starport serve
+starport chain serve
 ```

-## Breaking down the `starport serve` command
+## Breaking down the `starport chain serve` command

-Before running our application, `starport serve` runs a build similar to that in our `Makefile`.
+Before running our application, `starport chain serve` runs a build similar to that in our `Makefile`.

 Afterwards, it initializes our `genesis.json` file based on the contents of the `config.yml` file.
 You can see we've defined two `accounts` to the genesis, `user1` and `user2`, and have set up `user1` as the validator for the node we're going to run.